 Research now shows that some foods, particularly those dense in fat, sugar, salt and are visually appealing have the ability to affect our brains in the same way that cocaine or heroine does.
 If you have ever felt too full to indulge in dessert after a big meal, only to suddenly be able to “make room” for the visually-stimulating, calorie-ridden piece of dessert, then you are familiar with this phenomenon.

-What has just happened is that your brains’ reward centre has been activated so powerfully, that your brains’ protective mechanism which prevents you from overeating has been shut down.
+What has just happened is that the brains’ reward centre has been activated so powerfully, that the brains’ protective mechanism which prevents one from overeating has been shut down.
 These are the same reward centres that are activated by cocaine or heroine.
 By stimulating the brain’s reward centre in the same way that cocaine does, consuming these foods ultimately lead to cravings and overindulgence.